 Christmas Ornaments, with bible verses about the Christmas story, taken from the Gospels.
 In Traditional Chinese only.

-If you are Catholic, this advent calender might suit you.
+If you are Catholic, these advent calender might suit you.
 Shared by Father 陳德雄 from Hong Kong on his Facebook page.
-The theme is Jesus Gives Us Peace.
-There are also 2019 and 2018 calendars and he also has colouring sheets.

 Adapt existing Advent Calendars

 You don’t have to create something from scratch.
 If the ones above do not suit your needs, there are plenty of Advent calendars in other languages.
 If you already have an existing advent calendar, be it scripture cards, or a booklet, just add (at least some) Chinese translation to it.
 Or choose an advent calendar that has been generously made available to you online by so many – it may be a scripture reading a day, activities, prayer guide, there are plenty of choices!
 For bible verses, you can translate them with Bible Gateway.
 (This is also a good way to learn more Chinese Christian terminology, if you are not familiar with them.).
 Here are some examples:

 Last year, we had wanted to observe Advent with a Jesse Tree.
 A Jesse Tree Advent tells the story of God’s plan for salvation, with illustrated ornaments to represent the people, prophesies, and events leading up to the birth of Jesus.

 We would like to have a bilingual version, but could not find one online.
 What we did was to create printables in Chinese to accompany the one that we found.